Walking tour of Korcula

 GENERAL INFORMATION

-• DURATION: GUIDE AVAILABLE FOR UP TO 1 HOUR AND 30 MINUTES
+- DURATION: GUIDE AVAILABLE FOR UP TO 1 HOUR AND A HALF

 NOTES

-• It is recommended to wear comfortable shoes and a hat or umbrella depending on the weather that day.
+- It is recommended to wear comfortable shoes and bring a hat or umbrella depending on the weather on that day.

-• This excursion is not recommended for people with reduced mobility, those who require the use of a wheelchair, or those traveling with baby strollers, due to the uneven terrain.
+- This tour is not recommended for people with reduced mobility, those who require the use of a wheelchair, or those traveling with baby strollers, due to uneven terrain.

-Participants should be able to walk approximately 3 kilometers (around 2 hours) over cobblestone surfaces and steps.
+- Visitors should be able to walk about 3 kilometers (approximately 2 hours) on cobbled surfaces and steps.